rafaelpardor/Skateboarding-Page/README.md

 # Skateboarding-Page
-This is a simple page who I made using Bootstrap
+This is a simple page that I made using Bootstrap